BrunoBernardino/budgetzen-desktop/README.md

 This is the repo for the desktop electron app (macOS via local build, Linux via Snapcraft, Windows via download).
 Website is at https://budgetzen.net

 **NOTE**: The app is no longer available in the App Store for ideological reasons.
 You can still build it from this repo yourself, or download + install the EXE from the [Releases page](https://github.com/BrunoBernardino/budgetzen-desktop/releases).
-Personally, I'm using the [web app version](https://app.budgetzen.net) now for both mobile and desktop, though.
+The new, end-to-end encrypted version (v2) is currently available as a [PWA/web app](https://app.budgetzen.net), which works for both mobile and desktop, and still has the source code publicly available.

 ## Development